Wildlander-mod/Support/Docs/SSEFAQ.md

 >
 > Potato: (https://loadorderlibrary.com/lists/wildlander-potato-profile)

-## Can I See differences from Ultimate Skyrim?
+## Can I see the differences to Ultimate Skyrim?

 Yes - Click [Here](https://docs.google.com/document/d/151jvogISYYDSa-xUbPOmhQGVL4_gF457oLZX_VZy1fY/preview)

 ----------

-# How Do I Update to the Current Version
+# How do I update to the Current Version

-To update a Modlist, simply run Wabbajack again and get the newest list file from the Browse Modlists section.
+To update a Modlist, simply run Wabbajack again and get the newest list file from the "Browse Modlists" section.
 Select the same Download and Install folders you chose previously, and select the "Overwrite" option on the bottom right.
 Backup any changes you have made to the modlist since your original install as these will be lost.
 If you want to keep any mods you've added to your personal install, rename those mods to start with `[NoDelete]` to force Wabbajack to skip those files.
 Note that support still won't be officially provided; use this feature at your own discretion. [here](https://www.wildlandermod.com/download)

-Please Note: Some Updates will require a brand new game and are not save compatible.
+Please Note: Some updates will require a brand new game and are not save compatible.

 ----------

-# How do I Uninstall
+# How do I uninstall

 We're sorry to see you leave!